LSSTDESC/DC2-analysis/contributed/README.md

     modify it, you should first *copy* the tutorial notebook to `contributed/`.
     Then you can use jupyter-dev to work on your notebook ([DESC members can find instruction here](https://confluence.slac.stanford.edu/x/Xgg4Dg)).
-    When you can ready to commit, make sure you clear all output, hit the save button on the Jupyter interface, and then come back to command line to add and commit.
+    When you are ready to commit, make sure you clear all output, hit the save button on the Jupyter interface, and then come back to command line to add and commit.

 7. Commit and push to your forked repo